Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 data.info()
 ```

-Here we can see that there are varying number of observations per column due to missing values in some columns (see the varying `Non-Null Count` information).
+Nothing suspicous for the first and last rows, but here with `info()` we can see that the number of observations per column seem to be varying if you compare the `Non-Null Count` information to the number of entries in the data (N=198334).
+Only station number and time seem to have data on each row.
+All other columns seem to have some missing values.
+This is not necessarily anything dangerous, but good to keep in mind.

 ```python
 # Descriptive stats